 She furthermore argues that because some of the Mesopotamian motifs have different referents in the Mesopotamian texts than in Isaiah 40-48, we cannot consider these as references to motifs we know from Mesopotamian literature (pp. 88-92).
 As I demonstrated (Aster 2017), such subversion and adaptation of motifs are a basic part of how prophetic literature, in particular that in the Isaiah corpus, deploy Mesopotamian motifs.

 One of the points which allows Tiemeyer to doubt whether Isaiah 40-55 refers to specific motifs known to us from the Neo-Babylonian texts is her very brief (pp. 73-75) discussion of the epigraphic evidence for the life of Jewish exiles in Babylon during the exile.
 In the years since the conclusion of Tiemeyer’s research, many relevant texts from the Al-Yahudu and other archives have been published.
-Some of the relevant publications in the last ten years include Beaulieu 2011; Pearce and Wunsch 2014; Horowitz, et al 2015, and discussion in Waerzggers 2015.
+Some of the relevant publications in the last ten years include Beaulieu 2011; Pearce and Wunsch 2014; Horowitz, et al. 2015, and discussion in Waerzeggers 2015.
 These show an exiled Judahite community negotiating boundaries which created group identity, but clearly involved in the economic life of Babylon.
-Studies published in the last ten years exploring the contacts between Judahites and other groups in Babylonia include Abraham 2015; Alstola 2019; Beaulieu 2015; Bloch 2014; Berlejung 2016, 2017, and 2018; Pearce 2014; Wunsch 2013; Waerzggers 2014; Zadok 2014 and 2015, and other essays in Stökl and Waerzggers 2015; Zilberg 2019.
+Studies published in the last ten years exploring the contacts between Judahites and other groups in Babylonia include Abraham 2015; Alstola 2019; Beaulieu 2015; Bloch 2014; Berlejung 2016, 2017, and 2018; Pearce 2014; Wunsch 2013; Waerzeggers 2014; Zadok 2014 and 2015, and other essays in Stökl and Waerzeggers 2015; Zilberg 2019.

 The picture that emerges from these texts can only be described briefly here, based on Berlejung 2018.
 We find a small group of elite Judahites in the Babylonian urban centres, a group which included the family of Jehoiachin (about whom Weidner – gave hints) and which was immersed in Babylonian literary culture.
 We also find a larger group of rural Judahites, many of whom received bow-fief lands in the countryside and also fulfilled compulsory service for the king.
 The rural Judahites were organized, as were many other middle-class Babylonians, into ḫadru units.
 By means of such groupings, rural Judahites interfaced with the Babylonian administration.
 Furthermore, some second-generation rural Judahites began to “climb the social ladder” (Berlejung’s term), advancing economically and developing greater ties with the Babylonian royal administration, with the scribal elite who were needed for contracts, and with the judicial system needed to adjudicate any contract disputes.
 While the masses of rural Judahites had little contact with the urban centers, there were clearly some rural Judahites who, by dint of their economic advancement, needed contact with these centers to preserve their newfound economic status.
 Royal merchants, tax collectors, and other officials were already found among Judahite exiles by the middle of the sixth century BCE.